 A car accident can cause injuries, property damage, financial strain, and emotional worry.
 By educating yourself on your car insurance and what coverage is best for you, you can rest easy knowing you are taken care of.

 If you, unfortunately, find yourself in a motor vehicle accident because of someone else’s actions, Staver Accident Injury Lawyers, P.C. can review and assist you with your case.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Call us to schedule your free consultation at (312) 236-2900.